longnguyen1224/Extracted-Triple-in-CTI-using-LLMs/README.md

 To create a scalable and efficient system for automatically extracting actionable insights from cybersecurity documents using state-of-the-art LLMs.
 The extracted triples can be used for constructing knowledge graphs, aiding security analysts in understanding complex relationships within the cybersecurity domain.

 Key Features
-Triple Extraction with LLMs: Utilizes powerful models like Llama 2 and GPT-3.5 Turbo to extract high-quality subject-predicate-object triples directly from raw CTI text.
+Triple Extraction with LLMs: Utilizes powerful models like Llama 2, Llama 3, GTP 4o-mini, and GPT-3.5 Turbo to extract high-quality subject-predicate-object triples directly from raw CTI text.
 Pretrained and Fine-Tuned Models: Employs fine-tuned LLMs optimized specifically for CTI data to ensure accurate and relevant extractions.
 Noise Filtering: Implements postprocessing steps to validate and filter extracted triples, ensuring the quality of the output.
 Knowledge Graph Integration: Facilitates the visualization and exploration of relationships between extracted cybersecurity entities.